rails/rails/guides/source/getting_started.md

 * The [Ruby on Rails mailing list](http://groups.google.com/group/rubyonrails-talk)
 * The [#rubyonrails](irc://irc.freenode.net/#rubyonrails) channel on irc.freenode.net

-Rails also comes with built-in help that you can generate using the rake command-line utility:
+Rails can create built-in help documents using the rake command-line utility.
+To do this, you need to install the RedCloth gem.
+Add this gem to your `Gemfile` and run `bundle install`.
+Then:

 * Running `rake doc:guides` will put a full copy of the Rails Guides in the `doc/guides` folder of your application.
 Open `doc/guides/index.html` in your